Looking Closely at the Growth Curve for Coty Inc. (COTY)

 Citigroup, on the other hand, stated in their research note that they expect to see COTY reach a price target of $3.25, previously predicting the price at $3.10.
 The rating they have provided for COTY stocks is “Neutral” according to the report published on September 25th, 2020.

-During the last 5 trading sessions, COTY rose by +0.30%, which changed the moving average for the period of 200-days by -69.77% in comparison to the 20-day moving average, which settled at $3.07.
-In addition, Coty Inc. saw -70.31% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, COTY fell by -5.31%, which changed the moving average for the period of 200-days by -70.98% in comparison to the 20-day moving average, which settled at $3.09.
+In addition, Coty Inc. saw -71.47% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading